The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Diffraction

-The new 24.3 MP sensor means you’re going to have a diffraction limit that you’ll start noticing, possibly around f8-f11.
+The new 24.3 MP sensor means you’ll have a diffraction limit that you’ll start noticing, possibly around f8-f11.
 Any aperture above that will create Airy Disc patterns that are too large for the sensor’s pixel pitch.
 This will cause the image to soften up.

 If you need a very deep depth of field at f16 or even f19, you’ll have to sacrifice some sharpness.